aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 # Crop-Yield-Counterfactuals

-* This solution proposes a causal inference framework using Bayesian networks to represent causal dependencies and draw causal conclusions based on satellite imagery and [simulated ground-level observations](https://www.sciencedirect.com/science/article/pii/S2352340921010283#tbl0001).
-The case study is the causal relationship between Nitrogen-based fertiliser application and corn crop yields.
+* This solution proposes a causal inference framework using Bayesian networks to represent causal dependencies and draw causal conclusions based on observed satellite imagery and experimental data in the form of simulated weather and soil conditions.
+The [case study](https://www.sciencedirect.com/science/article/pii/S2352340921010283) is the causal relationship between Nitrogen-based fertiliser application and corn crop yields.
 * In addition, this solution can be used as a template for building gridded crop models where Nitrogen fertiliser management and environmental policy analysis are conducted.
-* The satellite imagery is processed using [Amazon SageMaker geospatial capabilities](https://aws.amazon.com/sagemaker/geospatial/) and custom-built functionalities implemented with [Amazon SageMaker Processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html).
+* The satellite imagery is processed using [Amazon SageMaker geospatial capabilities](https://aws.amazon.com/sagemaker/geospatial/) and [Amazon SageMaker Processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html) operations.
 The causal inference engine is deployed with [Amazon SageMaker Asynchronous Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/async-inference.html).

 ## Overview

 ### Input Data

-* The simulated dataset contains polygons of the 10 km x 10 km cells that divide the state of Illinois.
+* The simulated field experiments are mapped to polygons of 10 km x 10 km cells that divide the state of Illinois.
 The data includes the South, Central, and North regions.
-* The ground-level observations are complemented with geospatial data, obtained by collecting multi-spectral satellite imagery of consecutive visits corresponding to the following stages of the *corn* phenology cycle:
+* This solution combines simulated field experiments with observational satellite data.
+The satellite imagery of consecutive visits corresponds to the following stages of the *corn* phenology cycle:

 <table align="center">
   <tr>